wp-plugins/product-enquiry-for-woocommerce/readme.txt

 == Changelog ==

+= 0.2 =
+* Added a plugin support sidebar in settings page.

 = 0.1.5 =
 * Resolved issue of showing 'Undefined index' warning message.
 * Added code to show 'site name' in email.
-* Formatted email contents in such a way that they look more meaningful and properly aligned.
+* Formatted email contents in such a way that they look more meaningful and proper aligned.

 = 0.1 =
 * Plugin Released